mostertg/fds/src/02_tools_techniques.md

 ```

 and the pattern can be as simple as a single name, which is bound to the value of the first expression and can be used in the second one.
-A let without an in-expression can be used at the top level, as we have been using `let rec`, to bind a name to a value without using recursion (that is, the name being bound is not in scope of the expression after the `=` sign).
+A let without an in-expression can be used at the `toplevel`, as we have been using `let rec`, to bind a name to a value without using recursion (that is, the name being bound is not in scope of the expression after the `=` sign).

 ```{ocaml}
 (* mergesort *)